Free range pork and pastured pigs

 Alan Smith and Rachael Heald free range a small herd, grown in a rich, fertile environment.
 They grow their own supplementary feed on-farm.

 Linga Longa, Wingham

-Melanda Park Free Range Pork, Ebenezer
+Melanda Park Free Range Pork, Ebenezer and Denham

 Matthew and Sue Simmons’ pigs are born and raised in their paddocks, free from farrowing crates and sow stalls.
 The commercial white pig is the pig of choice now, with just a small amount of heritage bloodlines to produce a sow that does well in the paddock.

 Mathew and Lucy Grace’s purebred Berkshires are run in small paddocks on a rotational basis.
 The pigs eat pasture, a mixture of produce grown on the farm and locally sourced grains.
 The couple have established an on-farm butchery and have employed a locally trained butcher.